 All instructors share a passion for horses and facilitating the horse -rider relationship.
 All of our students receive instruction in riding and horse care skills to provide a solid foundation for any equine adventures.

 Advancing riders can enjoy private dressage lessons with Sarah Edwards.
 Sarah trained in Germany and has shown horses in Germany, the UK, and the US up to 4th level in dressage and 3ft jumping classes.
+Together with her horse, Frans, she was a top 10 finisher in the Western World Dressage Championships at the highest level, open division in 2021.
 She specializes in improving horse-rider communication by careful attention to biomechanics and a structured, didactic approach emphasizing the training scale.

 Sarah is available for clinics and to judge shows.
 She is a ND certified 4H horse show judge.
 Please contact us for details.

-Fallon is available for private lessons, small group lessons, and day camps.
-Private lessons with Fallon are $40/hr.
-Fallon is also accepting select horses for training and refreshers.
+Kari is available for private beginner lessons, small group beginner lessons, day camps and birthday parties.
+Private lessons with Kari are $40/hr.
+Kari is also accepting select horses for ground work training and refreshers.

 Sydney is an equine science major at the University of MN-Crookston.
 She gives private and small group lessons to beginners ages 3 and up all the way to intermediate adults in the summer months.